-Then, with E-access the merge $\alpha_1 \bullet \alpha_2$ will succeed only if CASE matches with ALL.
-For CASE must match the last entry for $\alpha_2$ .
-If that is the case, x E-accesses $y_4$ .
+Then, with E-access the merge $\alpha \bullet \beta$ will succeed only if case matches with ALL.
+For CASE must match the last entry for β .
+If that is the case, x E-accesses y_4 .
 If G-access is assumed, the situation is different.
-If CASE is ALL or matches ALL, then x accesses $y_4$ .
-If CASE matches NOM or ACC but does not match ALL then x accesses $y_3$ .
-If CASE matches DAT but matches neither ALL not ACC nor NOM, then x accesses $y_2$ .
+If CASE is ALL or matches ALL, then x accesses y_4 .
+If case matches NOM or ACC but does not match ALL then x accesses y_3 .

+If case matches bar but matches neither ALL not ACC nor NOM, then x accesses y_2 .
 And so on.
-It is clear that if CASE matches NOM then x does not access $y_1$ , but $y_3$ .
+It is clear that if case matches NOM then x does not access y_1 , but y_3 .
 (In the case of G-access, if names are sets, then it is just required that the intersection is not empty.
 So the first potential candidate for matching is taken.)
-The most liberal version of access is the relation of seeing.
-Here, if the names match (and the diacritics are satisfied) the two referents can be identified under merger.
-This however is a rarely attested option.
 Access is defined to be order insensitive.
 So, the match in name is alone responsible for the recognition of the argument.
 We feel that this is the right choice, but an order sensitive definition can of course be given.